 - advanced training in bioinformatics and emerging areas of biotechnology

-- experience in the biotechnology industry through internships and co-ops
+- experience in the life science industry through practicums and co-ops

-- ability to address ethical issues in their field with knowledge of thoughtful theological perspectives.
+- an ability to address ethical issues in their field with knowledge of thoughtful theological perspectives.

 This unique Bachelor of Science (B.Sc.) degree is comprised of:

 - a basic life sciences core, offered primarily by the Departments of Biology and Chemistry